 The recent increase in COVID-19 cases throughout the nation is a reminder that the virus is still active in our communities and is just as capable of spreading as it was in the spring.
 If the resurgence of cases worsens, local and state governments may need to reinstate stay-at-home orders.

 “We continue to recommend a cautious and calm approach to resuming activities,” said David Witt, MD, national infectious disease leader at Kaiser Permanente.
 “It is important to continue healthy habits to protect yourself and others from the continued risk.”

 Kaiser Permanente recognizes the importance of connecting with others, especially after such a challenging period of isolation.
-If you choose to gather with family and friends this summer in areas where stay-at-home orders have been lifted, there are ways to stay safe while socializing — including knowing the symptoms of COVID-19, staying home if you aren’t feeling well, always wearing a mask in public or community settings, maintaining physical distance (at least 6 feet, even with a mask), and maintaining healthy hand hygiene.
+If you choose to gather with family and friends this summer in areas where stay-at-home orders have been lifted, there are ways to stay safe while socializing — including knowing the symptoms of COVID-19, staying home if you aren’t feeling well, always wearing a mask in public or community settings, maintaining physical distance (at least 6 feet, even with a mask), and practicing healthy hand hygiene.

 Kaiser Permanente is gradually opening temporarily closed facilities and services, and safely increasing in-person procedures and routine care while protecting our members, patients, and staff.
 We continue to closely monitor COVID-19 in all the communities we serve.
 Some areas are opening more quickly than others, depending on the local rates of infection and hospitalizations.

 Access to routine and specialty care remains available to all members via a number of virtual care options, including video and phone visits, e-visits, and chat.